Ryszard Przewłocki: Education

+Career

-In 1969 he started working at the then Department of Pharmacology of the Polish Academy of Sciences, in the Laboratory of Neuropharmacology.
+In 1969, Przewłocki started working at the then Department of Pharmacology of the Polish Academy of Sciences, in the Laboratory of Neuropharmacology.
 There, in 1975, after transforming the department into an independent Institute, he obtained Ph.D. in the field of natural sciences and assumed the position of a senior assistant.
 In the years 1977–1979 he obtained a Max-Planck scholarship and completed a post-doctoral internship at the Max Planck Institute of Psychiatry in Munich.
 He obtained his habilitation in neuropharmacology in 1986 at the Nencki Institute of Experimental Biology in Warsaw.
 The following year he completed a scientific internship at the Institute of Mental Health in Ann Arbor, Michigan.
 In 1992 he received the title of professor of medical sciences.
 In the years 1995–1996 he was a scholarship holder of the Fulbright Foundation at the Scripps Research Institute in San Diego.
 From 1986 he is a member of the Scientific Council of the Institute of Pharmacology of the Polish Academy of Sciences.
 He was one of the organizers of the Institute of Molecular and Cell Biology at UNESCO/PAN, where he was a professor (1996–1998) and a member of the International Advisory Committee (1998–2008).

 In the years 1989–1993 he was the Head of the Neuropeptide Research Department at the Institute of Pharmacology of the Polish Academy of Sciences and from 1993 to 2017 the Head of the Department of Molecular Neuropharmacology.
 From 1999 he was a professor at the Department of Neurobiology and Neuropsychology at the Institute of Applied Psychology at the Jagiellonian University, from 2004 he was the Head of this department.
-He was the supervisor of three postdoctoral dissertations and promoter of fifteen doctoral dissertations and about 80 MA theses.
-Among his doctoral students were, among others, Urszula Skupio, Michał Korostyński, Wiktor Bilecki, Barbara Ziółkowska and Marta Dziedzicka-Wasylewska.
 He published over 200 original research works (among others in Science and Nature) and dozens of reviews and popular science works.